ibitcy/react-stores/README.md

 );
 ```

-You can mutates states from any point of your app like this
+You can mutate states from any point of your app like this
 ```typescript
 import {CommonStore} from "./store";